griendt/gd6/docs/docs/phases/2_construction.md

 ## Promoting units

 There are several unit types that an *Army* type can promote into:

  * **Cavalry**: Costs `3` Influence Points;
  * **Heavy**: Costs `3` Influence Points;
  * **Spy**: Costs `30` Influence Points, and can only be promoted in a territory with a minimum Loyalty of `2`.

-These units have separate colours on the map (brown for Cavalry, yellow for Heavy, blue for Spy).
+These units have separate colours on the map (brown for Cavalry, yellow for Heavy).
+Spy units are not visible on the map.

+!!! info "Turn updates concerning Spies"
+    When an Army is promoted to a Spy, the amount of Armies is reduced, which is visible on the map.
+    Therefore, it is possible for players to notice that promotions have taken place.
+    Because of this, Spy promotions **will** be mentioned in Turn updates!

+    However, it will **not** be mentioned where they are stationed, or where they are moving (unless they participate in combat).
+    This allows them to be stealthy and move in secrecy.

 !!! warning
     * You may not promote units that were spawned in the same turn.